 - Hoarseness, chronic sore throat, or change in voice (especially slurred speech)

 - A change in the way your teeth or dentures fit together

 If you notice any of these changes, contact a health care professional immediately for an exam.

 Who Gets Oral Cancer?

-Men account for 70% of oral cancers with men over the age of 50 having the greatest risk.
+Men account for 70% of oral cancers.
+Men over age 50 have the greatest risk.
 Oral cancer is the sixth most common cancer among men.